fsdshahil-byte/NestLogin/README.md

 ## 📄 License

-This project was created for learning purposes to understand NestJS fundamentals and full-stack authentication using React and PostgreSQL.
+This project was developed as a learning project to understand full-stack web development using **NestJS**, **React**, and **PostgreSQL**, while implementing authentication and student management features.